-Healthy biodiversity is no luxury - it's the foundation of all life on earth
+Healthy biodiversity is no luxury - it’s the foundation of all life on Earth

-IUCN calls for a clear post-2010 Strategic Plan on Biodiversity.
-We have failed to meet the target adopted through the Convention on Biological Diversity to reduce the rate of biodiversity loss by 2010 and we are currently witnessing the greatest extinction crisis since dinosaurs disappeared from our planet 65 million years ago.
+Gland, Switzerland, 23 March 2010 (IUCN) – We have failed to meet the target adopted through the Convention on Biological Diversity to reduce the rate of biodiversity loss by 2010 and we are currently witnessing the greatest extinction crisis since dinosaurs disappeared from our planet 65 million years ago.
 Urgent action is needed to avoid potentially catastrophic consequences, both for nature and for people around the world.

 “Policy and action preventing further biodiversity loss need to be in place by 2020 and biodiversity needs to be conserved and restored by 2050” says Sonia Peña Moreno, Policy Officer at IUCN.
 “IUCN calls for 20 strong targets to be delivered by 2020, addressing both the direct and indirect drivers of biodiversity loss.”